adalfarus/aplustools/README.md

 - data.gitupdater - requests
 - utils.imagetools - Pillow
 - data.updaters - requests
-- web.webtools - requests, duckduckgo_search, BeautifulSoup4 - duckduckgo_search is only used for Search.duckduckgo_provider, if you don't want to use it use Search._duckduckgo_provider instead.
+- web.webtools - requests, duckduckgo_search, BeautifulSoup4 - duckduckgo_search is only used for Search.duckduckgo_provider, if you don't want to use it, use Search._duckduckgo_provider instead.
 - utils.genpass - pycryptodome, rich
-- web.new_webtools - requests, duckduckgo_search, BeautifulSoup4 - duckduckgo_search is only used for Search.duckduckgo_provider, if you don't want to use it use Search._duckduckgo_provider instead.
+- web.new_webtools - requests, duckduckgo_search, BeautifulSoup4 - duckduckgo_search is only used for Search.duckduckgo_provider, if you don't want to use it, use Search._duckduckgo_provider instead.

 ## Contributing